mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

     * Return the resulting `jobject` back to Kotlin.
 * Error handling: Rust constructs and throws an exception as described in `Errors/exceptions`

+# Errors/exceptions

+Errors/exceptions are handled using JNI rather than `uniffi::RustCallStatus`.
+Rust constructs the error value by calling the Kotlin lift function.
+Rust then calls the JNI `Throw` function to cause the current call to throw.

 # Kotlin `uniffi` package

 This is a generated package that contains all the FFI functions.